 For Online Safety, Keeping Up with the Kids Means Keeping Up with the Times

 Kids today are living in a 24/7 digital world with the Internet at their fingertips.
-It’s great when they’re checking a homework app.
-But it also means parents are faced with new questions every day about online behavior, too much screen time or a new app that the kids understand but you don’t.
+COVID-19 has taken that to extremes when going to school likely means going online.
+Parents are faced with a flood of new questions every day about online behavior, too much screen time, and a new app that the kids understand but you don’t.

 Children can access the world through their devices.
 So, it makes sense you’d want to protect them from online threats the same as physical threats.
 Curfew.
 Seat belt.
 Bicycle helmet.
 Device management.

 Here are some things you can do to help a child navigate today’s tech world more safely:

 Check privacy settings.
 You may want to opt out of things like location sharing or the ability of an app or website to post to social media sites on your child’s behalf.

 Block and filter content.
 Parental controls are built into many device operating systems.
 For instance, you can find them under “Screen Time” on Apple device settings and in “Parent Guide” on Google Play.

 Don’t forget settings on video games.
 Major platforms allow parents to manage game use, including age ratings and sometimes length of play, internet access and in-game purchases.

 Play, watch and learn together.
 Play video games, watch movies and download apps with your kids.
 Staying engaged and showing interest breeds comfort and camaraderie with your kids.